 Although putting coffee grounds down the garbage disposal has become popular for eliminating odors and cleaning your garbage disposal blades, it is not the best approach.

-You may be unsure of how to dispose of coffee grounds, or are trying out ways to keep your drainage smelling fresh, we’ve gathered everything you need to know and coffee grounds and their effects on drainage systems.
+You may be unsure of how to dispose of coffee grounds or are trying out ways to keep your drainage smelling fresh.
+Either way, we’ve gathered everything you need to know about coffee grounds and their effects on drainage systems.

 Coffee grounds are around 70% insoluble organic matter.
-Once they begin to clump together, it will create a sticky, sludgy, and pasty residue inside the pipes, which will end up blocking the water flow needed for proper drainage.
+Once they begin to clump, it creates a sticky, sludgy, and pasty residue inside the pipes.
+This will end up blocking the water flow needed for proper drainage.

 Always follow up by pouring boiling water down the drain.
 Hot water can help release any remaining coffee grounds and clear leftover vinegar and baking soda.
 Check to see if the blockage is completely gone, and repeat the process if needed.

-How do you dispose of coffee grounds?
+How do you Dispose of Coffee Grounds?

 Coffee grounds pose various benefits for other usages.
 There are plenty of ways to safely dispose of coffee grounds, while repurposing them for the benefit of yourself or your household.
-Otherwise, you may simply toss it in the trashcan for safe disposal.
+Otherwise, you may toss it in the trashcan for safe disposal.